1. Home

 Data collection can occur in three potential ways:

-1. Data can be collected on paper forms (links to pdfs for printing are below).
+1. Data can be collected on paper forms (links to PDFs for printing are below).
 Once data forms are completed, you can manually enter the data into the WFSA RedCap database.
 To receive the link for data entry using a computer, please click the green button below.
 (Requires Internet)

 2. Data can be entered directly online (as it is collected) into the WFSA RedCap database online using either a computer or tablet.
 To receive the link for data entry using a computer, please click the green button below.
 If you choose to use direct data entry via tablet, please contact comms@wfsahq.org prior to data collection in order to receive tablet setup instructions.
 (Requires Internet)